14 Popular Districts of Phuket: How to Choose

 • Good opportunities for snorkeling during high season

-Cons: high prices for housing and rentals, traffic jams, some distance from main tourist attractions, strong waves and underwater currents possible during low season
+Cons: high prices for housing and rentals, traffic jams, distance from major tourist attractions, sometimes difficult to get a taxi, and strong waves and undercurrents may occur during the low season.

 Perfect for: those looking for a balance between high-class comfort and relative tranquility, willing to pay for quality, and not in need of a noisy nightlife.